decredcommunity/events/reports/20191121-decred-and-blockchain-veracruz-mexico.md

 The conference was divided into 3 presentations: @francov\_ started with an introduction on blockchain and alternative digital economy, taking Bitcoin as a quick example, then @luisantoniocrag with a Decred introduction and then our partner Luis Miguel García who talked about tokenization.
 (Luis M. García is a contact we have thanks to the Monterrey blockchain community, who encouraged us to attend the University and managed the open space for us).

 The space was filled with 180 attendees of which 140 were initially occupied but after a hour and half many students began to leave because they had classes and only contemplated that time.
-At the end, 60 attendees stayed, leaving 30.
+At the end, 30 attendees stayed.
 From there we opened a panel of questions and that is where the interesting thing happened as we began to answer their questions.
 One of them that struck me most was about quantum computers, how it would affect cryptocurrencies long-term.

 It should be noted that many of the attending students who stayed until the end are doing their thesis in cryptocurrencies and blockchain, so the theme came in handy.
 What entertained us the most was that 2 public finance teachers and a systems man attended, with whom we started a debate on Decred vs. Mexican peso.